openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ### Credential Issuer Metadata Parameters {#credential-issuer-parameters}

-This specification defines the following Credential Issuer Metadata:
+This specification defines the following Credential Issuer Metadata parameters:

 * `credential_issuer`: REQUIRED.
 The Credential Issuer's identifier, as defined in (#credential_issuer_identifier).
 * `authorization_servers`: OPTIONAL.
-Array of strings, where each string is an identifier of the OAuth 2.0 Authorization Server (as defined in [@!RFC8414]) the Credential Issuer relies on for authorization.
-If this parameter is omitted, the entity providing the Credential Issuer is also acting as the AS, i.e., the Credential Issuer's identifier is used as the OAuth 2.0 Issuer value to obtain the Authorization Server metadata as per [@!RFC8414].
-When there are multiple entries in the array, the Wallet may be able to determine which AS to use by querying the metadata; for example, by examining the `grant_types_supported` values, the Wallet can filter the server to use based on the grant type it plans to use.
-When the Wallet is using `authorization_server` parameter in the Credential Offer as a hint to determine which AS to use out of multiple, the Wallet MUST NOT proceed with the flow if the `authorization_server` Credential Offer parameter value does not match any of the entries in the `authorization_servers` array.
+Array of strings, where each string is an identifier of an OAuth 2.0 Authorization Server (as defined in [@!RFC8414]) the Credential Issuer relies on for authorization.
+If this parameter is omitted, the entity providing the Credential Issuer is also acting as the Authorization Server, i.e., the Credential Issuer's identifier is used as the OAuth 2.0 Issuer value to obtain the Authorization Server metadata as per [@!RFC8414].
+When there are multiple entries in the array, the Wallet may be able to determine which Authorization Server to use by querying the metadata; for example, by examining the `grant_types_supported` values, the Wallet can filter the server to use based on the grant type it plans to use.
+When the Wallet is using the `authorization_server` parameter in the Credential Offer as a hint to determine which Authorization Server to use out of multiple, the Wallet MUST NOT proceed with the flow if the `authorization_server` Credential Offer parameter value does not match any of the entries in the `authorization_servers` array.
 * `credential_endpoint`: REQUIRED.
-URL of the Credential Issuer's Credential Endpoint as defined in (#credential_request).
+URL of the Credential Issuer's Credential Endpoint, as defined in (#credential_request).
 This URL MUST use the `https` scheme and MAY contain port, path, and query parameter components.
 * `batch_credential_endpoint`: OPTIONAL.
-URL of the Credential Issuer's Batch Credential Endpoint as defined in (#batch-credential-endpoint).
+URL of the Credential Issuer's Batch Credential Endpoint, as defined in (#batch-credential-endpoint).
 This URL MUST use the `https` scheme and MAY contain port, path, and query parameter components.
 If omitted, the Credential Issuer does not support the Batch Credential Endpoint.
 * `deferred_credential_endpoint`: OPTIONAL.
-URL of the Credential Issuer's Deferred Credential Endpoint as defined in (#deferred-credential-issuance).
+URL of the Credential Issuer's Deferred Credential Endpoint, as defined in (#deferred-credential-issuance).
 This URL MUST use the `https` scheme and MAY contain port, path, and query parameter components.
 If omitted, the Credential Issuer does not support the Deferred Credential Endpoint.
 * `notification_endpoint`: OPTIONAL.
-URL of the Credential Issuer's Notification Endpoint as defined in (#notification_endpoint).
+URL of the Credential Issuer's Notification Endpoint, as defined in (#notification_endpoint).
 This URL MUST use the `https` scheme and MAY contain port, path, and query parameter components.
 If omitted, the Credential Issuer does not support the Notification Endpoint.
 * `credential_response_encryption_alg_values_supported`: OPTIONAL.
 Array containing a list of the JWE [@!RFC7516] encryption algorithms (`alg` values) [@!RFC7518] supported by the Credential and/or Batch Credential Endpoint to encode the Credential or Batch Credential Response in a JWT [@!RFC7519].
 * `credential_response_encryption_enc_values_supported`: OPTIONAL.
 Array containing a list of the JWE [@!RFC7516] encryption algorithms (`enc` values) [@!RFC7518] supported by the Credential and/or Batch Credential Endpoint to encode the Credential or Batch Credential Response in a JWT [@!RFC7519].
 * `require_credential_response_encryption`: OPTIONAL.
 Boolean value specifying whether the Credential Issuer requires additional encryption on top of TLS for the Credential Response and expects encryption parameters to be present in the Credential Request and/or Batch Credential Request, with `true` indicating support.
-When the value is `true`, `credential_response_encryption_alg_values_supported` parameter MUST also be provided.
+When the value is `true`, the `credential_response_encryption_alg_values_supported` and `credential_response_encryption_enc_values_supported` parameters MUST also be provided.
 If omitted, the default value is `false`.
 * `credential_identifiers_supported`: OPTIONAL.
 Boolean value specifying whether the Credential Issuer supports returning `credential_identifiers` parameter in the `authorization_details` Token Response parameter, with `true` indicating support.
 If omitted, the default value is `false`.
 * `display`: OPTIONAL.
 Array of objects, where each object contains display properties of a Credential Issuer for a certain language.
 Below is a non-exhaustive list of valid parameters that MAY be included:
   * `name`: OPTIONAL.
 String value of a display name for the Credential Issuer.
   * `locale`: OPTIONAL.
 String value that identifies the language of this object represented as a language tag taken from values defined in BCP47 [@!RFC5646].
 There MUST be only one object for each language identifier.
 * `credential_configurations_supported`: REQUIRED.
 Object that describes specifics of the Credential that the Credential Issuer supports issuance of.
 This object contains a list of name/value pairs, where each name is a unique identifier of the supported Credential being described.
 This identifier is used in the Credential Offer as defined in (#credential_offer_parameters) to communicate to the Wallet which Credential is being offered.
-The value is an object that contains metadata about specific Credential and contains the following parameters defined by this specification:
+The value is an object that contains metadata about a specific Credential and contains the following parameters defined by this specification:
   * `format`: REQUIRED.
-A JSON string identifying the format of this Credential, i.e., `jwt_vc_json` or `ldp_vc`.
-Depending on the format value, the object contains further elements defining the type and (optionally) particular claims the Credential MAY contain and information about how to display the Credential. (#format_profiles) defines Credential Format Profiles introduced by this specification.
+A JSON string identifying the format of this Credential, e.g., `jwt_vc_json` or `ldp_vc`.
+Depending on the format value, the object contains further elements defining the type and (optionally) particular claims the Credential MAY contain and information about how to display the Credential. (#format_profiles) contains Credential Format Profiles defined by this specification.
   * `scope`: OPTIONAL.
 A JSON string identifying the scope value that this Credential Issuer supports for this particular Credential.
 The value can be the same accross multiple `credential_configurations_supported` objects.
 The Authorization Server MUST be able to uniquely identify the Credential Issuer based on the scope value.
 The Wallet can use this value in the Authorization Request as defined in (#credential-request-using-type-specific-scope).
 Scope values in this Credential Issuer metadata MAY duplicate those in the `scopes_supported` parameter of the Authorization Server.
   * `cryptographic_binding_methods_supported`: OPTIONAL.
-Array of case sensitive strings that identify how the Credential is bound to the identifier of the End-User who possesses the Credential as defined in (#credential-binding).
+Array of case sensitive strings that identify how the Credential is bound to the identifier of the End-User who possesses the Credential, as defined in (#credential-binding).
 Support for keys in JWK format [@!RFC7517] is indicated by the value `jwk`.
 Support for keys expressed as a COSE Key object [@!RFC8152] (for example, used in [@!ISO.18013-5]) is indicated by the value `cose_key`.
-When Cryptographic Binding Method is a DID, valid values MUST be a `did:` prefix followed by a method-name using a syntax as defined in Section 3.1 of [@!DID-Core], but without a `:`and method-specific-id.
+When the Cryptographic Binding Method is a DID, valid values are a `did:` prefix followed by a method-name using a syntax defined in Section 3.1 of [@!DID-Core], but without a `:`and method-specific-id.
 For example, support for the DID method with a method-name "example" would be represented by `did:example`.
 Support for all DID methods listed in Section 13 of [@DID_Specification_Registries] is indicated by sending a DID without any method-name.
   * `cryptographic_suites_supported`: OPTIONAL.
 Array of case sensitive strings that identify the cryptographic suites that are supported for the `cryptographic_binding_methods_supported`.
 Cryptographic algorithms for Credentials in `jwt_vc` format should use algorithm names defined in [IANA JOSE Algorithms Registry](https://www.iana.org/assignments/jose/jose.xhtml#web-signature-encryption-algorithms).
 Cryptographic algorithms for Credentials in `ldp_vc` format should use signature suites names defined in [Linked Data Cryptographic Suite Registry](https://w3c-ccg.github.io/ld-cryptosuite-registry/).
   * `proof_types`: OPTIONAL.
-Array of case sensitive strings, each representing a `proof_type` that the Credential Issuer supports as defined in (#credential_request), one of which MUST be used in the Credential Request.
+Array of case sensitive strings, each representing a `proof_type` that the Credential Issuer supports, as defined in (#credential_request), one of which MUST be used in the Credential Request.
 If this array is non-empty and present, the Credential Issuer requires proof of possession of the cryptographic key material.
 If the parameter is omitted or the array is empty, the Credential Issuer does not require proof of possession of the cryptographic key material.
   * `display`: OPTIONAL.
 Array of objects, where each object contains the display properties of the supported Credential for a certain language.
 Below is a non-exhaustive list of parameters that MAY be included.
       * `name`: REQUIRED.
 String value of a display name for the Credential.
       * `locale`: OPTIONAL.
 String value that identifies the language of this object represented as a language tag taken from values defined in BCP47 [@!RFC5646].
 Multiple `display` objects MAY be included for separate languages.
 There MUST be only one object for each language identifier.
       * `logo`: OPTIONAL.
-Object with information about the logo of the Credential with a following non-exhaustive list of parameters that MAY be included:
+Object with information about the logo of the Credential.
+The following non-exhaustive set of parameters MAY be included:
           * `url`: OPTIONAL.
-URL where the Wallet can obtain a logo of the Credential from the Credential Issuer.
+URL where the Wallet can obtain a logo for the Credential from the Credential Issuer.
           * `alt_text`: OPTIONAL.
-String value of an alternative text of a logo image.
+String value of alternative text for a logo image.
       * `description`: OPTIONAL.
 String value of a description of the Credential.
       * `background_color`: OPTIONAL.
 String value of a background color of the Credential represented as numerical color values defined in CSS Color Module Level 37 [@!CSS-Color].
       * `text_color`: OPTIONAL.
 String value of a text color of the Credential represented as numerical color values defined in CSS Color Module Level 37 [@!CSS-Color].

 Note: It can be challenging for a Credential Issuer that accepts tokens from multiple Authorization Servers to introspect an Access Token to check the validity and determine the permissions granted.
 Some ways to achieve this are relying on Authorization Servers that use [@!RFC9068] or by the Credential Issuer understanding the proprietary Access Token structures of the Authorization Servers.

 Depending on the Credential format, additional parameters might be present in the `credential_configurations_supported` object values, such as information about claims in the Credential.
-For Credential format specific claims, see "Credential Issuer Metadata" subsections in (#format_profiles).
+For Credential format specific claims, see the "Credential Issuer Metadata" subsections in (#format_profiles).

-The AS MUST be able to determine from the Issuer metadata what claims are disclosed with the requested Credentials to be able to render a meaningful End-User consent.
+The Authorization Server MUST be able to determine from the Issuer metadata what claims are disclosed by the requested Credentials to be able to render meaningful End-User consent.

-The following is a non-normative example of a Credential Issuer metadata.
+The following is a non-normative example of Credential Issuer metadata:

 <{{examples/credential_issuer_metadata_jwt_vc_json.json}}